Red flag symptoms

 - New onset facial swelling or facial pain

-- Persistent neck swelling/lymph glands for >6 weeks.
+- Persistent neck swelling/lymph glands for less than 6 weeks.

 - Unintentional weight loss